-'''

 MOV #0x8FF4, w0 ;Initialize MODCON

 MOV w0, MODCON

 MOV [w1], w2 ;Incorrect EA generated here

-'''

-To work around this problem of initialization, use any Addressing mode other than indirect reads in the instruction that immediately follows the initialization of MODCON.
-A simple work around to the problem is achieved by adding a NOP after initializing MODCON, as shown in Example 3-2.
+To work around this problem of initialization, use any addressing mode other than indirect reads in the instruction that immediately follows the initialization of the MODCON register.
+Example 3-2 shows a simple work around to the problem can be achieved by adding a NOP instruction after initializing the MODCON register.